What is the role of Java Full Stack Developer?

 Joins, Indexes, and Transactions:

-- Transactions: Transactions ensure data integrity by allowing multiple operations to be executed as a single unit.
-If any part of the transaction fails, the whole process is rolled back to maintain consistency.
+- Transactions - Transactions allow you to ensure data integrity by allowing multiple operations as a single request or unit.
+If a transaction fails, a rollback is performed on the entire process so that consistency is maintained.

 NoSQL Databases